-The State of Illinois and local governments will continue to have difficulty funding the pension promises they have made to their employees unless they move to reduce pension benefits for current employees in future pension reform legislation.
-State officials have discussed several possible ways of reducing current employee and retiree benefits in a manner that is constitutional.
-The Civic Federation encourages the General Assembly, Governor and local government officials to pass legislation that will ensure that pension benefits are financially sustainable for workers, retirees and taxpayers.
+Local governments will continue to have difficulty funding the pension promises they have made to their employees unless they move to reduce pension benefits for current employees in future pension reform legislation.
+The Civic Federation encourages the General Assembly, Governor and local government officials to work together to pass legislation that will ensure that pension benefits are financially sustainable for workers, retirees and taxpayers.